davidrmckinnon/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     @import './styles/*.scss';
     ```

-    `main.scss` is the main entrypoint for styles included by the `ui.frontend` module.
-The regular expression `'../components/**/*.scss'` will include all files beneat the `components/` folder.
+    `main.scss` is the main entry point for styles included by the `ui.frontend` module.
+The regular expression `'../components/**/*.scss'` will include all files beneath the `components/` folder.

 1. Build and deploy the full project to AEM: